OceanSprint/oceansprint.org/docs/activities.md

 ### Bouldering - 12€

-Go to [a bouldering gym](https://hangonlanzarote.com/) and stretch those fingers.
+We get picked up by vans and go to [a bouldering gym](https://hangonlanzarote.com/) and stretch those fingers.

 ### Submarine Excursion - 56€

 [A proper submarine experience](https://www.submarinesafaris.com/) that goes down to 30 meters, a geeky adventure underwater.

+Bus transport is provided by the submarine company.

 ### eMTB trip - 50€

-A 3-hour electric mountain-bike trip to the top of Lanzarote, with amazing 360 views followed by a 400m singletrack descent back to the sprint venue. @zupo's favorite after-work trail.
+A 3-hour electric mountain-bike trip to the top of Lanzarote, with amazing 360-degrees views followed by a 400 vertical-meters singletrack descent back to the sprint venue. @zupo's favorite after-work trail.
 Bikes rented from a nearby shop.

 Experience needed.

 ### e-bike trip - 40€

-A 3 hour e-bike tour along the coastal pathway from Costa Teguise, through Arrecife the capital, past the airport to Puerto del Carmen, and back.
+A 3 hour e-bike tour along the coastal pathway from Costa Teguise, through Arrecife, the capital of Lanzarote, past the airport to Puerto del Carmen, and back.

 Beginner-friendly.

-### Intro to Wing-foiling / Windsurfing - 70€
+### Intro to Wing-foiling / Windsurfing - 50€

 Walk down to the beach and do a 3-hour intro lesson to the new sport of Wing-foiling at the local windsurfing school.

+Beginner friendly.

 ### Dawn patrol - free

-Beat the crowds and experience true Lanzarote surfing by joining @zupo/@domenkozar at locals-only spots around the island, while watching the Sun rise over the horizon.
+Beat the crowds and experience pure Lanzarote surfing by joining @zupo/@domenkozar at locals-only spots around the island, while watching the Sun rise over the horizon.

 Experience needed.